brendansparrow/tao/src/index.md

 This shows the value of non-action.<br />
 Teaching without words,<br />
 performing without actions:<br />
-that is the Master's way.
+that is the Master&rsquo;s way.

 ### 44 <a id="section-44"></a>
 Fame or integrity: which is more important?<br />